howaboutdale/DnD_app/README.md

 ## :sob: Lessons learnt

-The creation process of this app has really concreted my understanding of how traffic flows through a website.
+- The creation process of this app has really concreted my understanding of how traffic flows through a website.
 I have also got a much greater appreciation for websites that I have used daily for years.
+- Everything and nothing is ever as simple as it appears

 ## :poop: Bugs!

 - In Progress
-- Audio File present but not playing

 ## :white_check_mark: Future features